In this article, we will be looking at the alternatives to ISDN. And which ISDN alternatives are best for your business.

 This removal is scheduled to begin from the 30th of September 2019.
-So, with only a year until the removal process begins, it is time to consider your upgrade options.
+So, with the removal process beginning imminently, it is time to consider your upgrade options.
 We are here to help, and through this guide, we will explain to you the ins and outs of ISDN and how you can make a smooth and easy transition.

 What Is ISDN?